A pseudo-likelihood approach for multivariate meta-analysis of test accuracy studies with multiple thresholds: The spot protein to creatinine ratio data

-Significant proteinuria (equal or larger than 0.3 g per 24 hour) after the 20-th week of gestation is relevant for the diagnosis of pre-eclampsia.
-The spot protein to creatinine ratio (PCR) is frequently used as a diagnostic test for detecting pathology and it represents an alternative to the time consuming and discomforting gold standard test given by the 24 hour urine collection.
+Significant proteinuria (equal or larger than 0.3 g per 24 hour) after the 20-th week of gestation is relevant for the diagnosis of pre-eclampsia, a progressive disorder characterized by high blood pressure.
+The spot protein to creatinine ratio (PCR) is frequently used as a diagnostic test for detecting pathology and it represents an alternative to the time consuming and discomforting reference standard given by the 24 hour urine collection.
 Within this framework, Morris et al. \cite{morris2012diagnostic} perform a meta-analysis based on 13 studies with 23 different thresholds ranging from 0.13 to 0.5, in ratio.
-Five studies consider only one threshold, while the remaining studies report a number of thresholds from 2 to 9, see Figure 5(a) for details.
+The data are available in the Supplementary Material.
+Five studies consider only one threshold, while the remaining studies report a number of thresholds from 2 to 9, see Figure \ref{fig:PCR}(a) for details.
 Characteristics of the studies included in the meta-analysis are available in Riley et al. \cite{riley2014meta}, where the results from the multivariate normal model described in Section \ref{sec:bgs:2} are reported.
+The missing threshold problem is faced under the missing completely at random assumption.

 Table \ref{tab:pcr} reports estimates, sandwich estimates of standard errors and p-values for the test of significance of the parameters of interest using Riley et al. \cite{riley2014meta} approach and the pseudo-likelihood approach, both under REML estimation.
 Regression coefficients apart from $\alpha_0$ are significantly different from zero according to both the approaches.
 The large estimated between-study variances suggest the presence of substantial heterogeneity between the studies.